 Five Minutes in the Word

 Every good gift and every perfect gift is from above, coming down from the Father of lights with whom there is no variation or shadow due to change.
-Of his own will he brought us forth by the word of truth, that we should be a kind of firstfruits of his creatures. — James 1:17-18 ESV
+Of He brought forth by the word of truth, that we should be a kind of firstfruits of His creatures. — James 1:17-18 ESV

 Bless the Lord, O my soul, and all that is within me, bless His holy name!
 Bless the Lord, O my soul, and forget not all His benefits, who forgives all your iniquity, who heals all your diseases, who redeems your life from the pit, who crowns you with steadfast love and mercy, who satisfies you with good so that your youth is renewed like the eagle’s. — Psalm 103:1-5 ESV

 There was nothing attractive about Him, nothing to cause us to take a second look.
 He was looked down on and passed over, a man who suffered, who knew pain firsthand.
 One look at Him and people turned away.
 We looked down on Him, thought He was scum.
 But the fact is, it was our pains He carried — our disfigurements, all the things wrong with us. — Isaiah 53:2–5 The Message

 Give thanks in all circumstances, for this is God’s will for you in Christ Jesus. — 1 Thessalonians 5:18

 Let the peace of Christ rule in your hearts, since as members of one body you were called to peace.
 And be thankful. — Colossians 3:15